hackse7en/skillfit.ai/README.md

 Add its path to environment variable - Watch this video **(https://www.youtube.com/watch?v=zuyH4QUuTZk)**

-Now Open the Project and and in the terminal locate the project folder - **cd skillfit.ai**
+Now Open the Project and in the terminal of VSCode locate the project folder - **cd skillfit.ai**

 Download all the packages used using following command - **npm install**